 1. Agreed Value is an amount you and your insurer agree the watercraft is worth.
 This is the amount paid in the event of a total loss.

 2. Actual Cash Value covers the watercraft’s value with depreciation, age, and condition factored in.
-It will pay for the value of the boat at the time of the loss.
+It is the value of the boat at the time of the loss.

 *While other insurance companies may offer various types of watercraft insurance, Alfa Insurance® watercraft policies are written on actual cash value.